Header Ads Widget

 2. Interval Training (Modified for Age)

-High-intensity interval training (HIIT) boosts metabolism and cardiovascular fitness.
-However, after 40, it’s best to modify intensity levels.
+High-intensity interval training (HIIT) boosts metabolism and heart health, but after 40, it’s important to adjust intensity to avoid injury.

 Examples: